Would you like pro-bono help with your communications?

 This tailored support will help organisations increase their impact by embedding reframed messaging into their approach to communications.

 This is an exciting opportunity for organisations to review and refine their approach to communicating their cause to a range of stakeholders to inspire support for the organisation’s objectives.

 Successful organisations will benefit from one-to-one support from a strategic communications expert who will work with staff, trustees and service user ambassadors (where relevant) to understand the organisation’s communications approach and embed reframed messaging into their work.
 Support will be tailored to the organisation and may include training, advice and coaching with staff members in each organisation.

+The consultancy support will begin for each organisation some time April-September 2019 once the successful organisations have been selected, and run for 6-9 months.
 Transform Justice will also facilitate peer group support for the six organisations engaged in the programme, through regular meetings to share learning and discuss challenges.

 The support will draw on findings about what works in terms of communicating about justice reform from research conducted by the Frameworks Institute in 2016 on behalf of Transform Justice, the Criminal Justice Alliance, Clinks and the Standing Committee for Youth Justice.

 Reframing provides a radically new approach to communicating about the need for reform in the criminal justice system, allowing us to shift the debate on criminal justice in favour of more effective and less punitive policies.

 This project builds on previous reframing research (http://www.transformjustice.org.uk/reframing/) which found that people’s reactions to communications about criminal justice are guided by a set of strong beliefs about why people commit crime and how to reduce crime, including:

 - People make a rational premeditated choice to commit crime

 - They believe crime can be reduced through strong punishment since this acts as a deterrent